direktiv/direktiv.github.io/docs/config/ssl.md

 **Proxy:**

 The default LoadBalancer for direktiv is [Contour](https://github.com/projectcontour/contour).
 To use TLS here the ingress object needs a certificate and a hostname during helm installation.
-The certificate has to be in the same namespace direktiv is running in.
+The certificate has to reference a valid TLS secret in the kubernetes namespace of direktiv.

 *Example:*
 ```yaml